Tarichikato/PFE/README.md

 You can test with the model you want

+For the tf_test.py file you need tensorflow 1.15.0

 1 : First download the models from [HERE](https://drive.google.com/drive/folders/14NAl7_aFo5CKsfZtikx-7ugfuKobisI8?usp=sharing)  and put them in TaskXXX/models

 2 : set up the database you want to test like this :